 North Carolina legalized the hemp plant, so CBD and hemp-derived THC products can be sold across the state.

-The compound derived from hemp is legal under state and federal law as long Delta 9 THC is below 0.30%, but that may change if it cannot be classified as “synthetic.”
+The compound derived from hemp is legal under local and federal law as long Delta 9 THC is below 0.30%, but that may change if it cannot be classified as “synthetic.”
 Most states have not regulated this newly synthesized THC, questioning its legitimacy.
 Let’s see how long it remains in limbo.
 For now, we are crossing our fingers that the federal government keeps it legal, but only time will tell.

 However, it’s been amended to make marijuana a controlled substance.
 But that might change.
 More than 100 licenses have been approved to grow medical marijuana in recent months, so we can only hope the state keeps progressing and sets its example in the hemp industry for others to follow.